 Unfortunately, the fantasy book industry is oversaturated in terms of quantity, but not quality.
-This makes it hard for new fantasy writers to separate themselves from the pack and prove that they can write quality stories that are different from the norm.
+This makes it hard for new fantasy writers to separate themselves from the pack and prove that they can write quality stories different from the norm.

 For example, one simple little detail that can severely hurt the appeal of a book is a mediocre book cover.
 Whether you like it or not, readers do judge the quality of a book based on its cover!
-Even if you wrote the best fantasy novel in the world, your book still might not sell if its cover fails to catch the customer’s eye.
+So even if you wrote the best fantasy novel in the world, your book still might not sell if its cover fails to catch the customer’s eye.

-Often times, fantasy writers who hit it big are on the favorable end of a perfect storm.
-They time the release of their book magnificently, craft the title and cover of their book to be as appealing as possible, advertise their book to the right audiences, and land a book review with some big time name in the online scene.
+Oftentimes, fantasy writers who hit it big are on the favorable end of a perfect storm.
+They time the release of their book magnificently, craft the title and cover of their book to be as appealing as possible, advertise their book to the right audiences, and land a book review with some big-time name in the online scene.

 Will Fantasy Book Sales Rise in the Future?

 It’s hard to judge what the future holds for fantasy in the years to come.
-The statistics say that both fantasy and science fiction sales have in fact doubled in recent years, but some are still skeptical as to whether or not this trend will hold.
+The statistics say that both fantasy and science fiction sales have, in fact, doubled in recent years, but some are still skeptical as to whether or not this trend will hold.

 The landscape of the fantasy market is changing.
 We know that much for certain.
 Although physical copies of fantasy books reign supreme for now, it seems as though digital and audio versions of fantasy novels will eventually overtake physical texts in due time.

 Hopefully, there will be another fantasy series that works its way into the mainstream, like A Song of Ice & Fire by George R.R.
 Martin.
-The far reaching success seen by the Game of Thrones TV series helped take the fantasy industry to new heights.
+The far-reaching success seen by the Game of Thrones TV series helped take the fantasy industry to new heights.